hasparus/egzek/README.md

 - I write my scripts in JS/TS.
 Bash is a hell to maintain.
 - I wanted something smaller and simpler than [executive](https://www.npmjs.com/package/executive) and [execa](https://www.npmjs.com/package/execa).
-- I wanted something small.
+  - **small**
     - 4.5kB unpacked
     - 437B gzipped, 364B Brotli.
     - 754B of actual code and types.
-  - This may get lower when microbundle modern starts to work
+  - **simple**
+    - one exported function and one exported type
+    - almost the same public API as `child_process.execSync`
+      - common defaults for `stdio` and `encoding` options

 ### Public API